Codeception/codeception.github.com/_posts/2015-06-30-codeception-2.1-is-here.markdown

 * Whenever you have steps grouped inside actor class, pageobject, or stepobject, you can the step executed with its substeps in console or HTML report.
 ![html report](/images/substeps.png)
+* **RunFailed** extension is enabled by default for all new projects.
+It means that you can rerun your failed tests by executing `codecept run -g failed` when this extension is enabled.

 And lots of other notable improvements which you can see in [changelog](https://github.com/Codeception/Codeception/blob/master/CHANGELOG.md).